Temporary Faculty Pool - Lecturer in Geography

 The temporary faculty pool is continuously open, and positions are filled as needed, based on student enrollment and funding.
 This is a pool of part-time lecturers for the department to draw on as necessary.
 The number of positions varies from semester to semester, depending on the needs of the Department.
 Appointments from the pool are temporary and often made just prior to the start of the academic term.
 Applicants may need to be available to begin teaching on short notice.
 The pool will remain in place for two academic terms; those interested in remaining in the pool beyond that time must reapply.

-Education (from an accredited institution or foreign equivalent.): A Master's degree in Geography or closely related field.
+Education (from an accredited institution or foreign equivalent.): A Master's degree in geography with an emphasis in physical geography, human geography, GIS or closely related field.

 - Demonstrated commitment to working effectively with faculty, staff, and students from diverse ethnic, cultural, and socioeconomic backgrounds.